|Department||Department of Complex and Intelligent Systems|

 |Starting Time of Employment||April 1, 2004|

 I am studying visual information processing in the brain, especially how motion information of moving objects is processed in the visual system.
-I am also interested in and investigating perception for visual art and visual aesthetic judgments such as color harmony.
+I am also interested in emotional impressions of colors and forms, Japanese onomatopoeia, structure of human personality, and psychological data analysis.

 Attractive Factors of My Research